Rules

 configuration options are YAML dictionaries mapping data keys to action invocations.

 This means the keys used in the dictionaries define the data key for which a value is being defined.
-Correspondingly, the assigned value defines which action is invoked to define the value of the data key.

 In the example above method_entry_time